patrickmay/gigaspaces-examples/README.md

 ###Environment
-These examples have been developed and tested under version 9.6 on Mac OS X 10.8.4 with Java 7.
+These examples have been developed and tested under GigaSpaces version 9.6 on Mac OS X 10.8.4 with Java 7.

 ###Examples